Celebrating Volunteers’ Week 1st-7th June 2023 Read more

 And with our free and discounted Will writing services, it doesn’t have to cost a penny!

-A Will is a legally binding document which enables you to instruct who gets your property, possessions and money after your death.
+A Will is a legal document which enables you to instruct who gets your property, possessions and money after your death.
 This is known as your estate.
-For many people, having a valid Will is reassuring, as it means you’ve made provision for the people and causes you care about the most.
+For many people, having a valid Will is reassuring.
+It means you’ve made provision for the people and causes you care about the most.
+This is particularly important for those who are not married or in a registered civil partnership as well as those who have children under 18.

-If you want to leave something to a partner, to whom you’re not married, or to a close friend you generally need to include instructions to that effect in your Will.
+If you want to leave something to a partner, to whom you’re not married or in a civil partnership, or to a close friend you generally need to include instructions to that effect in your Will.

 You may also want to consider donating your organs (including brain donation) or furthering research by leaving instructions about gathering tumour samples that will be used to help researchers understand brain tumour development.